vladimir1284/micropython-modbus/USAGE.md

 #### Simple container

-Use this command for your first tests, or to run some MicroPython commands in a simple REPL
+Use this command for your first tests or to run some MicroPython commands in a simple REPL

 ```bash